 the problem.
 In order that trust and a strong relationship between the physician and the patient be

 established, it is not only necessary to promote greater understanding between the doctor and the patient but also provide enabling solutions where all stakeholders see themselves as a part of the larger society we all live in.
 Improvement in communication and hence greater caring will likely occur automatically if both the lay society and the physician community develop understanding about themselves.
-This awareness of oneself and one’s relationship to the society we live is one aspect of human personality and continued development that Theatre of the Oppressed techniques enable.
+This awareness of oneself and one’s relationship to the society we live is one aspect of human personality and development that Theatre of the Oppressed techniques enable.

 Though the use of Theatre of the Oppressed is not entirely new in setting of medical practice, most times, its use has been restricted to Forum Theatre performances by non-medical people for a medical audience and, in mental health situations.